COVID-19: Dermadry remains 100% operational.

 Tingling and stinging sensations.
 Muscle numbness (paresthesia) may occur.
 Slight pain could be felt at the beginning of the treatment or after the polarity alternating sequence.
 If you feel any of the above side effects, reduce intensity during next treatment.

 Increased sweating: After the first few treatments, you may experience an increase in sweating.
 This symptom will subside after a few treatments.

 Small electric shocks during treatment: In very rare cases, a harmless electric shock may occur if treatment is interrupted suddenly.
 To avoid this risk, remove your hands, feet or underarm electrodes slowly.
-Hands, feet and underarms electrodes can be safely removed at any time during treatment.

 Skin dryness: Skin may become dry, small lesions or scaling may occur.
 To reduce these symptoms, use a moisturizing cream after treatments.